TarheelGrad1998/gallery-card/README.md

 * file_name_format: "%YYY_%m_%d__%H_%M_%S-0400"
 	* Assumes the file name is in the format 2019_06_19__20_00_00-0400
 * caption_format: "%m/%d %H:%M %p"
+	* Will parse the file name and return a date formatted as 6/19 8:00 PM
+* caption_leading_zeros: true
 	* Will parse the file name and return a date formatted as 06/19 08:00 PM

 ## Credits